rroy99/rroy99-Pet-Clinic-Web-App/README.md

 # Pet-Clinic-Web-App

-This web application is developed for a veterinary clinic.
+This web application is developed for a pet clinic and it's free to use.
 The application features 2 roles:

 1. **admin**
     - Can access all features.